carlsborg/dust/README.md

 > dust$ refresh

-The nodes should be in the pending state, and the ID, IP and DNS fields populated.
+The nodes should be in the pending/running state, and the ID, IP and DNS fields populated.

 **Note on authentication**: